dynax60/ansible-role-openbsd-router/README.md

 * interfaces (dictionary) - the key is the name of the interface, the value is the interface settings, see hostname.if(5)
-* dhcpd_interfaces (list) - list of dhcpd interfaces, required if dhcpd is true
+* dhcpd_options (list) - list of dhcpd interfaces, required if dhcpd is true

 ### Optional variables

 * bgpd (bool) - enables bgpd.
 This option requires bgpd.conf.j2 template, see bgpd.conf(5)
 * dhcpd (bool) - enables dhcpd.
-This option requires the definition of dhcpd_interfaces and dhcpd.conf.j2 template, see dhcpd.conf(5)
+This option requires the definition of dhcpd_options and dhcpd.conf.j2 template, see dhcpd.conf(5)
 * dns_servers (list) - ip addresses of nameservers.
 Default settings: `['8.8.8.8', '8.8.4.4']`
 * hostname (scalar) - the symbolic name of the host machine, see myname(5)